assurance-maladie-digital/vue-dot/docs/en/components/date-picker/README.md

         name: 'error-messages',
         default: '[]',
         type: 'string | array',
-        description: 'Puts the input in an error state and passes through custom error messsages.
+        description: 'Puts the input in an error state and passes through custom error messages.
 Will be combined with any validations that occur from the __rules__ prop.
 This field will not trigger validation.'
       },
       {
         name: 'flat',